discordjs/guide/guide/additional-info/es6-syntax.md

 Since there are many, many articles out there that can explain this part more in-depth, we'll only be giving you a TL;DR and an article link if you choose to read more about it.

-1. The `var` keyword is what was (and can still be) used in JS before `let` and `const` came to surface.
+1. The `var` keyword is what was (and can still be) used in JavaScript before `let` and `const` came to surface.
 There are many issues with `var`, though, such as it being function-scoped, hoisting related issues, and allowing redeclaration.
 2. The `let` keyword is essentially the new `var`; it addresses many of the issues `var` has, but its most significant factor would be that it's block-scoped and disallows redeclaration (*not* reassignment).
 3. The `const` keyword is for giving variables a constant value that is unable to be reassigned. `const`, like `let`, is also block-scoped.